bshack/trndyModel/README.md

 ]);
 ```

-This will emit a 'change' event.
+This will emit 'change' and 'push' events.

 ### Get